Toshiro-kyun/Stock-Sentiment-Correlation/README.md

 ## Notes
 - Only 100 requests per day can be made to NewsAPI with a free account
-- For interpretation:

 ## Interpretation
-If lag > 0 and p < 0.05, there is a statistically significant correlation between Stock Sentiment and Stock Price -- Likely that Stock Sentiment leads Stock Price in n days\
+- If p < 0.05 - Statistically Significant Correlation between Stock Sentiment & Stock Price
+    - Lag > 0: Stock Sentiment leads Stock Price in {lag} days
-If lag < 0 and p < 0.05, there is a statistically significant correlation between Stock Sentiment and Stock Price -- Likely that Stock Price leads Stock Sentiment in n days\
+    - Lag < 0: Stock Price leads Stock Sentiment in {lag} days
-If p > 0.05, there is no statistically significant correlation
+- If p > 0.05 - No Statistically Significant Correlation between Stock Sentiment & Stock Price